-The below HR tech influencers are diverse and consist of traditional media, consultants, analyst, and HR technology practitioners.
-They are consistently publishing content across their social media channels, blogs, podcasts and articles.
+The below HR tech influencers are diverse and consist of traditional media, consultants, analysts, and HR technology practitioners.
+They consistently publish content across their social media channels, blogs, podcasts, and articles.
 These are not your typical “tech influencers” because their area of focus is on human resources in some way.
-I would also say that HR Tech Influencers can also be described as employe engagement influencers, workplace influencers, remote work influencers and general HR influencers.
+I would also say that HR Tech Influencers can be described as employee engagement influencers, workplace influencers, remote work influencers, and general HR influencers.

 There is a fourth step of this analysis.
-We call it reference and it’s a human layered curation meant to identify whether or not influencers are being referenced by third party sources.
-These third-party sources can be other influencers in the peer group, comments or quotes in traditional media, mentions by a specific HR audience or mentions/comments within analyst reports.
+We call it reference, a human layered curation meant to identify whether or not third-party sources are referencing influencers.
+These third-party sources can be other influencers in the peer group, comments or quotes in traditional media, mentions by a specific HR audience, or mentions/comments within analyst reports.

 For your convenience, here is a Twitter list of HR Tech influencers below.

-There are a lot of influencers who talk about the future of work and workplace innovation.
+There are a lot of influencers who talk about the future of work and work from home and workplace trends.
 There’s a difference between futurists who are not practitioners to those who have worked in large companies and have years of experience building teams, hiring, and scaling organizations.

-It’s critical to take this list with a grain of salt and do your own influencer research to ensure it aligns to your business goals and objectives.
-I recommend using Onalytica, as they are the leading influencer software provider for B2B companies in the market.
+Taking this list with a grain of salt and doing your influencer research to ensure it aligns with your business goals and objectives is critical.
+I recommend using Onalytica, as they are the leading influencer software provider for B2B companies.

 Here are a few other technology influencer lists that have been manually curated in case you are interested: